-Residents who have subscribed to the green organics bin service are able to place food scraps into their green organics bin.
+Residents who are subscribed to the green waste/FOGO (food organics, garden organics) service are encouraged to place food scraps into their green organics bin.
 This food can be thrown directly into the bin or placed in a kitchen caddy.
-In 2016 Council provided 2000 kitchen caddies and compostable kitchen caddy bags to residents to encourage greater diversion of food waste from landfill.
+Each household that opts into the FOGO service will receive a free kitchen caddy and compostable kitchen caddy bags to encourage greater diversion of food waste from landfill.

-Online purchase: https://www.sourceseparationsystems.com.au/
+Online purchase: sourceseparationsystems.com.au

-Local purchase from: Banner, Bunnings, Ecologie Organics.
+Local purchase from: Banner, Bunnings, Woolworths, Coles.

 To make sure your bins are collected by Council, please ensure that: